Welcome to the Fort Lewis Chapter, NSDAR

-The Fort Lewis Chapter was founded in 1925 with 15 Members and we now have more than 90 vibrant members.
+The Fort Lewis Chapter was founded on May 18, 1925 with 15 Members and we now have more than 100 vibrant members.

 Fort Lewis is named in honor of Andrew Lewis who drove the last British Governor (Lord Dunmore) out of Virginia during the American Revolution.

-Fort Lewis is one of the almost 3000 chapters within the National Society Daughters of the American Revolution, with over 1,000,000 members.
+Fort Lewis is one of the almost 3,000 chapters within the National Society Daughters of the American Revolution, which has had more than 1,000,000 members.